tbg/tbg.github.io/_posts/2014-11-15-docker-build-deploy.md

 ---
 layout: post
-title: "Docker at CockroachDB: the power of development and deployment containers"
+title: "Docker at Cockroach: the power of development and deployment containers"
 comments: true
 permalink: "docker-cockroach-development-deployment-containers"
 ---

-*At [CockroachDB](https://github.com/cockroachdb/cockroach), we are building a scalable, distributed database and use [Docker](http://docker.io) to automate and streamline our builds, tests and deploy processes.
+*At [Cockroach](https://github.com/cockroachdb/cockroach), we are building a scalable, distributed database and use [Docker](http://docker.io) to automate and streamline our builds, tests and deploy processes.
 When you read about Docker, you normally run across simple Dockerfiles.
 In this post, I'll introduce some of the more advanced constructs we are using (nothing fancy - but useful), and how powerful they are in making our lives easier.
 In particular, you'll learn how developers can work on [Cockroach](https://github.com/cockroachdb/cockroach) without installing anything, and how we reliably build the same deployment-ready minimal containers on any system.*

 Concisely put, Cockroach (at the time of writing) comes with three images: